-Wi-Fi 7 is expected to be able to handle data rate up to 46.1 Gbps, the highest speed ever possible on wireless mode.
-Wi-Fi 7 uses the technology advancements like multi-link, MIMO, higher order modulation schemes and higher spectrum to achieve extreme speed.
+Wi-Fi 7 is expected to handle data rates up to 46.1 Gbps, the highest speed possible in wireless mode.
+Wi-Fi 7 uses technology advancements like multi-link, MIMO, higher order modulation schemes, and higher spectrum to achieve extreme speed.

-With extremely fast data for applications like AR, VR and HD multimedia gamming, Wi-Fi 7 ensures excellent user experience.
+With extremely fast data for applications like AR, VR, and HD multimedia gaming, Wi-Fi 7 ensures an excellent user experience.

 Ultra Low Latency

-Conventional broadcast uses single access points in earlier generation Wi-Fi system which affects the latency.
+Conventional broadcast uses single access points in earlier generation Wi-Fi systems, affecting the latency.
 Ultra lower latency can be achieved in Wi-Fi 7 due to access to multiple links in parallel.

-Wi-Fi 6 technology has already achieved single digit millisecond latency.
-Multi-link operation support in Wi-Fi 7 will offer reduced latency less than 5 milliseconds.
+Wi-Fi 6 technology has already achieved single-digit millisecond latency.
+Multi-link operation support in Wi-Fi 7 will offer reduced latency of less than five milliseconds.

-Due to packet duplication over multiple links, chance of data loss significantly reduced and thus offers highly reliable connection.
+Due to packet duplication over multiple links, the chance of data loss is significantly reduced, thus offering a highly reliable connection.

 Spectrum and network energy efficiency

 Efficient utilization of spectrum and overall network is possible with Wi-Fi 7 architecture.
 Even in a crowded atmosphere (like airport terminals or a sports venue), access points will be able to handle the device load efficiently with sophisticated algorithms and techniques like MIMO and beam forming.

 Network energy efficiency is one of the smart features of Wi-Fi 7.
 Access points will calculate the transmission power required for each device under its circle.
 This will reduce interference in the network and improve the energy efficiency of the whole system.